Meriki-d/StudentScorePredictor/README.md

 # StudentScorePredictor
-In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
-This is a simple linear regression task as it involves just two variables.
+A linear regression task to predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
 Datacan be found at http://bit.ly/w-data

 ## Requirements